-Designer/developer @ Independent Joined about 8 years ago Gavin has invited Andy Mathieson
+Designer/developer @ Independent Joined over 8 years ago Gavin has invited Andy Mathieson

 If anyone wanted to, they could band together a new admin team for a subreddit and try drive traffic over...mods haven't given a shit about DN for years